cyse7125-su24-team10/.github/profile/README.md

 ### Key Highlights:
 - **LLaMA3.1 Integration**: We utilize the advanced LLaMA3.1 model for superior natural language processing capabilities.
-- **Self-Hosted on Kubernetes**: Our solution is self-hosted on Kubernetes, providing unparalleled control, scalability, and customization options.
+- **Self-Hosted on Kubernetes**: Our solution is self-hosted on **Kubernetes**, providing unparalleled control, scalability, and customization options.
 ### Project Demo
 Watch our project demonstration: